Oksana Liaturynska: Works

-Liaturynska repeatedly turned to folk art in her work.
+Liaturynska repeatedly turned to Ukrainian folk tradition both in her literature and her artwork.

 She took part in a number of exhibitions in London, Paris, and Berlin and gained recognition as a master of sculptural portraits.
 She created the monument to the fallen soldiers of the Ukrainian People's Republic in Pardubice (1932) and the busts of Taras Shevchenko, Tomáš Masaryk, Symon Petliura and Yevhen Konovalets.
 Several gravestones made by Liaturynska can be seen in Prague cemeteries.

 She painted portraits with pencil and charcoal, rarely with a pen and hardly ever used paint.
-She also worked in ceramics, made colourful and original dolls and Easter eggs.
+She also worked in ceramics, made colourful and original dolls and Pysanky (Easter eggs).

 Liaturynska also wrote poetry, starting as a teenager in 1917.
 She began to publish them in 1931 and her poems were published in many periodicals, making her very popular.
 In 1938, a series of her poems were collected in a book called Husla (a multi-string musical instrument) and in 1941 a second book, Kniazha emal’ (Princely Enamel), was published.
 In 1956, these two collections and the book Veselka (Rainbow) were published together in one volume.

 In 1946, she published Materynky (Wild Thyme), a book of autobiographical children's stories.
 In 1956, Bedryk (An Epiphany Carol) was a collection of poems for children.
 The latter two books were illustrated by the author.
 Liaturynska also participated in the activities of the Association of Ukrainian Writers “Word” (“Slovo”).

 The book Iahilka (A Spring Song, 1971) was published posthumously.

 Commemoration

-A monument to Liaturynska was unveiled in 2002 in Khoma hamlet in honor of the 100th anniversary of her birth funded by the writer Gavril Chernykhivsky, the family, the Zbarazh district community, and the Ternopil Writers' Union.
+A monument to Liaturynska was unveiled in 2002 in Khomy hamlet in honor of the 100th anniversary of her birth, funded by the writer Gavril Chernykhivsky, the family, the Zbarazh district community, and the Ternopil Writers' Union.